fnalways/terminus-docs/docs/overview/protocol/overview.md

 ---

 outline: deep

 ---

 # Renaissance of the Protocol

-About 5 years ago, MIKE MASNICK published the article [Protocols, Not Platforms: A Technological Approach to Free Speech](https://knightcolumbia.org/content/protocols-not-platforms-a-technological-approach-to-free-speech), explaining to us the importance of protocols in the future.
+About five years ago, Mike Masnick published the article [Protocols, Not Platforms: A Technological Approach to Free Speech](https://knightcolumbia.org/content/protocols-not-platforms-a-technological-approach-to-free-speech), explaining the importance of protocols in the future.

 We are delighted to see that enlightened individuals have realized this, and more and more applications based on protocols are being developed, such as:

 - Mastodon, developed on ActivityPub
 - Element, developed on Matrix
 - BlueSky, developed on [AT Protocol](https://atproto.com/)
 - Nostr
 - Farcaster

 However, objectively speaking, these protocols still have a long way to go before they are widely used.

 This article attempts to analyze why and what can be done in the future.